franksun688/YoutubeVideoAnalyais/README.md

 The rest of the documentation along with visualization will be included in the individual notebook files.

-2. Data cleaning
+2. Data cleaning (Video_NLP - corrected.ipynb)

-3. Exploratory Data Analysis
+3. Exploratory Data Analysis (EDA.ipynb)

-4. Statistical Analysis
+4. Statistical Analysis (Models.ipynb)

+5. Conclusion